 A Performance and Learning Review (PLR) of the CPS, prepared in early 2016, found good progress in implementing the CPS.
 The World Bank Group is preparing a new Country Partnership Framework (2017-2021), which will be aligned with goals the 13th Five-Year Plan.
 The CPF will also be informed by the joint study, Urban China , prepared by the World Bank Group and the Development Research Center of the State Council.

-As of December 31, 2016, Bank cumulative lending (IBRD and IDA) to China was about $58.46 billion for 403 projects.
+As of June 30, 2017, Bank cumulative lending (IBRD and IDA) to China was more than $60.1 billion for 412 projects.
 The portfolio is concentrated in environment, transportation, urban development, rural development, energy, water resources management, and human development.